marcotoronto/rdm-test/content/05_Deposit_to_Dataverse.md

 - **Submit for Review** (the draft dataset is re-viewed by a research data admins)
 - **Publish** (makes the dataset publicly available)

 Changes made to Files, Metadata, or Terms **after publishing** your dataset will be saved as a Draft version.
 Click `Publish` again to make the changes go live; the new version will supersede the old.
-Admin assistance is needed to un-publish a dataset, so be sure before Submitting or .
+Admin assistance is needed to un-publish a dataset, so be sure before Submitting or Publishing.

 <br>